-The Institute of Student Employers (ISE) suggests that the average starting salary for marketing roles is a very generous £35,205.
+According to the Institute of Student Employers (ISE) the average starting salary for marketing/media roles is a very generous £35,205.
 However keep in mind that this is an average taken from a self-selected survey of ISE members.
 So this may differ considerably from what you encounter, especially if you are employed within the marketing department of a business that operates in a different sector.
 Salaries of £50,000 and beyond are not unknown for senior roles.

 Marketing agency or marketing department?

 Agencies are typically a freer, if more high-pressured environment.
 The client cannot walk over to your desk every hour to check your progress, but there is more riding on success.
 There is more variety available, and a stronger sense of teamwork.
 You can gripe to each other about the client because you won’t be working for them forever.

 Working in-house will mean that you are quite focused and work tends to be consistent; responding to the needs of the business.
 However, you may find yourself performing the same tasks year after year.
 What’s more, there will be company politics to deal with.
 On the plus side, you will know the company more intimately, and be better positioned to answer its needs.
 Sophie discusses the benefits of working in-house on a product that you are invested in: 'When you're inspired by the product you're marketing it naturally makes you more passionate about what you do and helps drive success for the company and your own career.'